 Applicants should describe plans for managing the health and safety of personnel in their proposal.
 Successful applicants will be required to develop a health and safety plan outlining at a minimum:

-Applicants are encouraged to utilize the information available on the WorksafeBC website, including COVID-19 Safety Plan available here: https://www.worksafebc.com/en/about-us/covid-19-updates
+Applicants are encouraged to utilize the information available on the WorksafeBC website, including Communicable Disease Plan available here: https://www.worksafebc.com/en/covid-19/covid-19-prevention

 Applicants planning to establish overnight crew camps will need to consider the requirements established through the BC Provincial Health Order concerning Industrial Camps located here: